deighanc/deighanc/README.md

 ## Achievements 🏆

 - Ranked 20 out of 981 students in their Data Science Boot camp.
 - Achieved AWS Cloud Practitioner certification.
-Applied knowledge and understanding of AWS services to .
+Applied knowledge and understanding of AWS services to the context of
--->